daniel5151/blog/content/post/wideNES.md

 - Set PPUSCROLL to (0,0) (ensuring a fixed status bar)
 - Swap the tilemap in CHR Memory (un-garble the status-bar's graphics)

-Since the rest of the level has already been rendered, the PPU won't "retroactively" update the frame.
-Instead, it will keep-on rendering with these new parameters, outputting a nice, un-garbled status bar!
+Since the rest of the level has already been rendered, the PPU won't "retroactively" update the already rendered scan-lines.
+Instead, it will keep-on rendering with these new parameters, thereby outputting a nice, ungarbled status bar.

-To get back to wideNES, by listening for any mid-frame IRQs and noting the scanline at which they occurred at, wideNES can ignore any subsequent scanlines in the recording!
-Alternatively, if the IRQ occurs at a scanline less than 240 / 2, all _previous_ scanlines are ignored, as an early scanline IRQ implies there could be a status bar at the _top_ of the screen.
+To get back to wideNES - by listening for any mid-frame IRQs and noting the scanline at which they occurred at, wideNES can ignore any subsequent scan-lines in the recording.
+Alternatively, if the IRQ occurs at a scanline less than 240 / 2, all _previous_ scan-lines are ignored, as an early scanline IRQ implies there could be a status bar at the _top_ of the screen.

 Once this heuristic is in-place _Super Mario Bros.
 3_ works perfectly!